irenexu/-rps-game-reviews-web-scrape/README.md

 game_reviews_rps_in_recent_years.csv /
 game_reivews_rps_in_recent_years (folder)

-The dataset can be reviewed in JSON, CSV, and TXT formats, all available in the submitted zip file and on GitHub (https://git.arts.ac.uk/23001934/rps-game-reviews-web-scrape).
+The dataset can be reviewed in JSON, CSV, and TXT formats.
 Please note that the dataset only covers the reviews in the recent three and half years (published from 01/06/2020 to 01/12/2023 on RPS), with the raw dataset (contains missing data and incorrect data) available in the 'test_output' file for comparison purposes.

 For more information on the dataset, please refer to the datasheet (`rps_datasheet.md`)